ajency/VV-updated/wp-content/plugins/wp-user-avatar/readme.txt

 3. After you've chosen a WP User Avatar image, you will see the option to remove it.
 4. WP User Avatar adds a button to insert the [avatar] shortcode in the Visual Editor.
 5. Options for the [avatar] shortcode.
+6. WP User Avatar admin settings.

 == Changelog ==

+= 1.4.2 =
+* Bug Fix: Include screen.php for get_current_screen function

+= 1.4.1 =
+* Bug Fix: Allow multipart data in form
+* Bug Fix: Use wp_die for errors

+= 1.4 =
+* Add: Uploader for Subscribers and Contributors
+* Add: Media states for avatar images
+* Add: Plugin admin settings
+* Update: Change support only to WP 3.4+

+= 1.3.6 =
+* Add: Target for link in shortcode
+* Update: Clean up code and add more comments

 = 1.3.5 =
 * Bug Fix: Swap TinyMCE file locations